 IDS 230 (US) Rites of Passage in Japan and the United States (1)

-This course focuses on the events of birth, marriage, and death as they are socially construed by way of symbols, rituals, and myths.
+This course focuses on the events of birth, marriage, and death as they are socially constructed by way of symbols, rituals, and myths.
 Initially, attention is directed to theoretical foundations and the constructs of symbol, ritual and myth themselves.
 Readings are drawn from anthropology, communication studies, linguistics, and sociology.
 Thereafter, focus turns to each of the events-birth, marriage, and death-and the ways that various cultures make them meaningful.
 The constructs examined earlier in the term are applied to selected case studies from Japan and the United States.
 Half of the students enrolled in the course are American Studies Program (ASP) students.